-- Free travel on the Nottingham tram (NET) between 9.30am and 4.00pm and 6.00pm and 11.00pm Monday to Friday, all day at weekends and on bank holidays.
-Between 4.00pm and 6.00pm Monday to Friday half fare travel is available.
+- Free travel on the Nottingham tram (NET) between 9.30am and 11.00pm Monday to Friday, all day at weekends and on bank holidays.

 - From March 2014 there will be ticket scanners to all tram stops.
 To receive free travel scan your bus pass before boarding the tram.
 Tram inspectors will be in operation and may ask to rescan your pass to check it was done before boarding.

 All applications for free travel passes should be made by post using the application forms that are available to download below.
 Copies of these forms can also be picked up from district council offices, libraries, customer service points, bus stations and other information outlets.

 Applications for travel passes are free of charge, however if you lose your pass or it gets damaged a fee of £10 is charged for a replacement, unless it has been stolen and you have a crime number from the police.

 You will need to include a passport-sized photo, proof of disability (if applicable), proof of identity and proof of residency with your completed application form and return it to:

 Application form for bus passes on grounds of age [PDF 120KB]

 Application form for bus passes on grounds of disablity [PDF 68KB]